Athulpai12/PlacementManagement/README.md

 # PlacementManagement
-A web software for managing placement related details for pes students
+A web software for managing placement activities for PES University students.